 DIY tax prep certainly becomes more onerous as complexity increases.
-If you expect to encounter multiple situations requiring expert input – deductions or credits you’re not sure you qualify for, equipment or property depreciation, drawn-out qualified plan contribution calculations – then a human professional is the right choice.
+If you expect to encounter multiple situations requiring expert input – deductions or credits you’re not sure you qualify for, equipment or property depreciation, drawn-out qualified plan contribution calculations – then a human professional familiar with tax law is the right choice.

 2. You Have Many Sources of Income